perusio/drupal-with-nginx/README.md

    nginx.
 On Debian and any of its derivatives you can also test the configuration by invoking the init script as: `/etc/init.d/nginx testconfig`.

+## Acknowledgments

+   The great bunch at the [Nginx](http://groups.drupal.org/nginx "Nginx Drupal group") group on groups.drupal.org.
+They've helped me sort out the snafus on this config and offered insights on how to improve it.